cdillond/imgconv/readme.md

 <h2>About</h2>
 <p>Imgconv is a CLI tool for basic image manipulation.
 It can be used to convert jpeg, gif, png, tiff, and webp files to jpeg, gif, png, or tiff files.
 It can also be used to rescale images.
 Imgconv is powered mainly by Go's standard image library, and it doesn't require the use of cgo.
-Encoding webp files is currently disabled by default.</p>
+Encoding webp files is currently disabled by default.
+(Imgconv's experimental support for webp encoding <i>does</i> require cgo.)</p>

 <h2>How to Use</h2>
 <p>To begin, clone this repository and compile it using the Go compiler.